 A year later in 1857 The Westmorland Gazette carried an informative advert confirming that the business had been established in 1836 as The Manchester Bone & Manure Works.
-There was an acknowledgement of the importance of analysis and a chemical balance in manure compositions ... and competitive Peruvian guano.
-Distribution was via the railways.
+There was an acknowledgement of the importance of analysis and a chemical balance in manure compositions ... and mentioned also was the competitive Peruvian guano.
+By this time distribution was via the railways.

 In 1870 The Hazlehead Bone Works made a splash in the newspapers because of a curious pin swallowing incident involving Mrs William Humpheries ...

-In 1860 Thomas Vickers thanks his customers for 25 years of loyalty.
+In 1860 Thomas Vickers thanked his customers for 25 years of loyalty.
 Confirming 1835/6 as the year of the establishment of the original works in Manchester.